minishift/minishift/README.md

 ### Un-installing Minishift

-.1 Try to delete the Minishift VM: `minishift delete` .1 Remove the folders: `~/.minishift` and `~/.kube`
+1. Try to delete the Minishift VM: `minishift delete`
+1. Remove the folders: `~/.minishift` and `~/.kube`
-.1 Check that there are no remaining Minishift VM.
-Use KVM (virsh), VirtualBox or Xhyve depending on your driver.
+1. Check that there are no remaining Minishift VM.
+Use KVM (virsh), VirtualBox ... depending on your driver.

 <a name="quickstart"></a>
 ## Quickstart